muratk3n/thirdwave/en/2019/08/smolin.md

-I always heard Smolin's name associated with Loop Quantum Gravity, an alternate group of physicists looking for the Holy Grail - unification of relativity and quantum mechanics.
+I always heard Smolin's name associated with Loop Quantum Gravity, an alternate group of physicists looking for the Holy Grail - unification of all forces of nature and quantum mechanics.
 But Smolin apparently has a seperate research on his own and recently published a book called *Einstein's Unfinished Revolution*.

 In it he describes his ensemble approach, or temporal relativism which does away with space, makes time essential and posits behind the